tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - Players delve into the lore of each style, understanding its origins and famous practitioners
     - Certain styles may be associated with specific factions or regions in the game world

-  - #### Gōngfu Styles and Techniques Summary

   This comprehensive Gōngfu system adds depth to character development and overall immersion in the world.

 - ### Non-combat Activities